admineral/Reactor/README.md

 npm install react-ace ace-builds @mui/material react-live react-draggable
 ```

-5. Replace the contents of `src/App.js` with the code provided in the question
+5. Replace the contents of `src/App.js` with the code provided in the Repo.

 6. Follow the instructions under "Running the app locally" to set up the environment variables and run the app

 ## Contributing